epfl-ada/ada-2022-project-adamantiumforgers/README.md

 ## Abstract
-In 2017, with the arrival in power of Donald Trump as president of the United States, the American political world then quickly split between the pro and anti Trump.
-This polarization is also reflected online: according to a [study][2] on Facebook lead by to brazilan reseacher, the polarization one year after the the 2017 election can be pictures as follows
+In 2017, with the arrival in power of Donald Trump as president of the United States, the American political world then quickly split between the pro and anti-Trump.
+This polarization is also reflected online: according to a [study][2] on Facebook lead by to Brazilian researcher, the polarization one year after the 2017 election can be pictures as follows :

 <img src="./pictures/fb_us_pol.png" alt="fb_us_pol" width="700"/>

 *One year after the bitterly divisive election of Donald Trump as U.S. president, American Facebook users on the political right shared virtually no interests with those on the political left.
 Pablo Ortellado and Marcio Moretto Ribeiro, CC BY*

-However this trend of a more polarized society goes back even further.
+However, this trend towards a more polarized society goes back even further.
 According to a [study][1] lead by Jesse M. Shapiro, Brown University, this polarization began in the late 1990s and early 2000s and has been only increasing since, promoted by the detrimental properties of the US voting system that incentivize people to become radical.

-Does the same effect can be measure on youtube communities?
-The goal of this data story would be to analyse the differents ineraction between the communites on youtube.
-Does they share a common interest?
+Does the same effect can be measure on YouTube communities?
+The goal of this data story would be to analyze the profiles of political communities on YouTube.
+How are they connected ?
+Who are their members ?

 ## Research Questions